 Bugs, feature requests, and any other feedback should be addressed to toby-undo-tree@dr-qubit.org.
 (Note that this address is protected by the TMDA spam-reduction system.
 The first time you send an email, you will have to verify your address by replying to a confirmation message.)

-If you have code you would like to contribute to Undo-Tree, either send a patch against the latest development version to toby-undo-tree@dr-qubit.org.
-Or, better still, use git, rebase your work against the latest git master, and let me know where to find your clone of the Undo-Tree repository so that I can pull your changes.
+If you have code you would like to contribute to undo-tree, either send a patch against the latest development version to toby-undo-tree@dr-qubit.org.
+Or, better still, use git, rebase your work against the latest git master, and let me know where to find your clone of the undo-tree repository so that I can pull your changes.

 Cool, this package is the most excited package i ever used in emacs for servel years.